terrazzoapp/terrazzo/docs/integrations/figma.md

 #### Notes

 - **Duration** and **Cubic Bézier** types aren’t supported by Tokens Studio (because Figma currently doesn’t support animations).
-So to use those types you’ll need to convert your tokens into DTFM.
+So to use those types you’ll need to convert your tokens into DTCG.
 - Though Cobalt preserves your [Token Sets](https://docs.tokens.studio/themes/token-sets), which means most aliases will work, Token Studio’s [Advanced Themes](https://docs.tokens.studio/themes/themes-pro) is a paid feature and is therefore not supported.
 Though you could manually upconvert Token Studio themes to [modes](/guides/modes).